 You can travel to the Middle Ages without making a trip back in time.
-A visit to any of the following medieval towns in the Old Continent will lead you to a past steeped in splendor without leaving the 21st century.
+A visit to any of the following medieval towns in Europe will lead you to a past steeped in splendor without leaving the 21st century.
 Immerse yourself in history as you walk through these three magnificent and well-preserved medieval towns.

 The Kingdom of Navarre was the cradle of noble souls who founded towns like Olite, a historic city anchored in the past and located just over half an hour’s drive from the famous city of Pamplona.
 Its ancient cobbled streets, patrician palaces, charming squares and beautiful old churches will lead you to the Royal Palace, residence of King Charles III the Noble and all the subsequent kings that ruled Navarre until the kingdom joined the Crown of Castile.
 It is one of the most luxurious medieval castles in Europe for its countless rooms and halls, whimsical towers, rich decorations, graceful gardens and even a zoo.
 Currently, it houses the Hotel-Parador de Olite, a magnificent setting where it is easy to feel absorbed in a peaceful oasis decorated with old windows, arches, and ancient stone walls.
 Declared National Monument in 1925, the Royal Palace occupies one-third of the medieval town of Olite.